With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreLutheran Child And Family Services Lutherwood Residential Treatment is a mental health facility in Indianapolis, IN, located at 1525 North Ritter Avenue, 46219 zip code area.
 Lutheran Child And Family Services Lutherwood Residential Treatment provides residential treatment.
-Lutheran Child And Family Services Lutherwood Residential Treatment provides group therapy, trauma therapy and behavior modification to children / adolescents.
-Lutheran Child And Family Services Lutherwood Residential Treatment also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services offered by Lutheran Child And Family Services Lutherwood Residential Treatment consist of integrated primary care services, housing services and case management.
+Lutheran Child And Family Services Lutherwood Residential Treatment provides trauma therapy, behavior modification and couples/family therapy to children / adolescents.
+Lutheran Child And Family Services Lutherwood Residential Treatment also supports people requiring dual diagnosis treatment, people with trauma and children/adolescents with serious emotional disturbance.
+Additional services offered by Lutheran Child And Family Services Lutherwood Residential Treatment consist of integrated primary care services, case management and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.